Foodee/ember-foxy-forms/tests/dummy/app/templates/docs/forms.md

   }
 {{/docs-snippet}}

-## Navigation Guards

-By default a dirty form will require confirmation of navigation both of the ember-router and the browser.
-The form-for service can be extended to provide custom popups, or messages by injecting it into your application.

 ## Lifecycle hooks

 FoxyForms exposes a number of lifecycle hooks that allow for the extension of its three primary actions 'submit' 'reset' 'destroy'.

 ### will(Submit|Reset|Destroy)

 {{#docs-snippet name="will.js"}}
   willSubmit(model):boolean